operand/agency/README.md

         ip="192.168.1.100"),

     # Add a voice assistant interface
-    VoiceAssistant("Sirilexa")
+    VoiceAssistant("VoiceyAI")

-    # One could connect and send/receive messages via email
+    # Use email to send/receive messages from others
     Email("Dan", address="dan@dan.com"),

-    # AI agents can access other ML systems, like for images
+    # AI agents can access other ML services, like for images
     DiffusionModel("ImageAI"),

     # Horizontal scaling could be achieved by simply duplicating operators
     # (notice we repeat the last one)
     DiffusionModel("ImageAI"),

-    # Existing AI agent frameworks may integrate as well
+    # Existing AI agents may integrate as well
     LangChainAgent("MyLangChainAgent"))

     # Development related tasks like model training may also be accomplished.